Cameroon–Nigeria relations: Contemporary diplomatic and economic relations

 As of 2015, Cameroon maintained a consulate general in Lagos and a consulate in Calabar; while Nigeria had consulate generals in Douala and Buea, and planned to open another in Garoua.
 According to the Cameroonian government, nearly four million Nigerians live in Cameroon.
 Both countries are members of the Lake Chad Basin Commission and the African Union.

 The initial bilateral trade agreement of 1963 was revised in January 1982 and April 2014, and Nigeria is a major source of imports to Cameroon.
 Although the volume of trade is difficult to estimate because much of it is informal, in 2013 the World Bank estimated that Cameroon exported US$64 million annually to Nigeria (primarily paddy rice, other agricultural products, and soap), while Nigeria exported about $176 million to Cameroon (primarily cosmetics, plastics, footwear, and other general merchandise).
 A large share of Cameroonian fish production was also exported to Nigeria.
 However, the Boko Haram insurgency in the north of both countries has disrupted many of the traditional trade routes, reducing trade between them.

+Cultural relations

+Cameroon and Nigeria share a long history of people-to-people exchanges and cultural connections as neighboring countries.
+In particular, Nigerian cultural influence is prominent in the English-speaking regions of Cameroon, where communities on both sides of the border share similarities in language, music, cuisine, and everyday lifestyles.

+The film industry is one of the most notable examples of cultural exchange between the two countries.
+Nigeria's film industry, Nollywood, enjoys widespread popularity in Cameroon and has influenced the development of the Cameroonian film industry.
+Some studies have argued that Nollywood has had a significant impact on filmmaking practices and popular culture in Cameroon.

+The two countries also share linguistic and ethnic linkages.
+In Cameroon's English-speaking regions, Cameroonian Pidgin English is widely spoken and is closely related to Nigerian Pidgin.
+Such linguistic similarities are regarded as an important factor facilitating cultural exchanges between the peoples of both countries.